 The Bay Loop is accessed from the northern section of the car park.

 The best snorkelling spots in Exmouth are Turquoise Bay, Oyster Stacks and Lakeside.
 Weaker swimmers should snorkel at Lakeside, where the tide is calmer.
-All of these are located within Cape Range National Park, or you can join a small group tour that will take you to the best spots on the Ningaloo Reef.
+All of these are located within Cape Range National Park, where park entry fees apply ($17 per vehicle, as at 2025).

 Go on a Kayak and Snorkel Tour